abcnews/interactive-ssm-map/README.md

 ## TODO

-* change the labels to be more like pins
+* load at the actual scrollyteller section

 ## Hot Reload